jesperfj/hello-peer/README.md

     bin/createvpc acmestack

 It uses cloudformation and you pass the stack name as argument.
 You'll be using this stack name to execute other commands.
-The script will create a VPC with a 172.31.0.0/16 CIDR block.
-You can choose other /16 CIDR blocks by passing in an extra argument, e.g:
+The script will create a VPC with a 172.31.0.0/24 CIDR block.
+You can choose other /24 CIDR blocks by passing in an extra argument, e.g:

-    bin/createvpc acmestack 172.16
+    bin/createvpc acmestack 172.16.0

-to create a 172.16.0.0/16 space.
-The Heroku Private Space uses 10.0.0.0/16, so don't pick that CIDR block.
+to create a 172.16.0.0/24 space.
+The Heroku Private Space uses 10.0.0.0/16, so don't pick anything in that CIDR block.

 IMPORTANT: This script will upload your public key in $HOME/.ssh/id_rsa.pub.
 Things won't work if you don't have a key there and if you don't want this public key to be uploaded to your AWS account, then modify the script.